 - Prevent dementia.

 - Improves lung function.

-Pass me a glass of wine.
+Pass me a glass of wine or four.

 Lean Gains also highlights another key point:

 “Moderate alcohol consumption is associated with an abundance of health benefits.
 The long-term effect on insulin sensitivity and body weight (via insulin or decreased appetite) may be of particular interest to us.”

 Hanging out with friends is awesome!
 Who doesn’t enjoy being social?
 Drinking allows us to calm down a bit, laugh, and just have a great time.